 The diversity of insects is subject to detailed surveys and literature reviews.
-Red Lacewing (Cethosia biblis), a rare butterfly species in Hong Kong, is regularly observed on Po Toi.
+Red Lacewing (Cethosia biblis), a rare10 butterfly species in Hong Kong, is regularly observed on Po Toi.
+So far, 89 species of butterflies have been recorded at Po Toi11(see Appendix 2).